sofiamoj/RAG--fastAPI/README.md

 # Pinecone Queries for Top-k Similar Documents:
 Leverage Pinecone’s query capabilities to retrieve the most relevant documents based on similarity.
 It’s a crucial step in building effective recommendation systems.
 # OpenAI for Natural Language Generation:
 Whether you choose the Turbo model or another variant, OpenAI’s language models excel at generating natural and contextually relevant text.

+# Some Additional Tips for Setup the Project:
+1. Setting Up the Environment:
+Before diving into development, create a virtual environment for your Python project.
+Virtual environments help isolate dependencies and ensure a clean workspace.
+You can find more information about setting up virtual environments in the official Python documentation.
+2. OpenAI API Key:
+To use OpenAI services, you’ll need an API key.
+If you haven’t already, sign up for an account on the OpenAI platform and obtain your API key.
+This key allows you to access powerful language models and other AI capabilities.